-Learn about conflict and conflict resolution in this lesson.
-You’ll also get specific techniques of negotiation, a particular type of conflict management.
-Then, identify means of solving conflict between groups as you also learn a problem-solving model that is useful in work and in life!
+This less about conflict and problem-solving in work groups?
+This lesson identifies means of solving conflict between groups.
+You will also learn a problem-solving model that is useful in work and in life.

 Patricia Addesso has worked for over 20 years in retail, academic and telecommunications organizations.
 She has a doctorate in Industrial/Organizational Psychology, and well-grounded in the theory of human behavior at work.
 In addition, she has held management positions in three companies, and thus "speaks the language" of upper management.
 This blend of the theoretical and the practical is the hallmark of her consulting style.
 Dr. Addesso's specialty is organization development and team building.
 She has been involved in managing mergers, acquisitions, and other large-scale organizational changes, and is currently involved in projects such as strategic planning and personality assessments.

 There are no prerequisites to take this course.

 The instructional materials required for this course are included in enrollment and will be available online.

 Instructor-Led: A new session of each course begins each month.
 Please refer to the session start dates for scheduling.

 Self-Paced: You can start this course at any time your schedule permits.

 Instructor-Led: Once a session starts, two lessons will be released each week, for the 6 week duration of your course.
 You will have access to all previously released lessons until the course ends.